iojini/insider-threat-data-exfiltration/README.md

 ### 1. Searched the `DeviceFileEvents` table for archiving activity

-Searched the DeviceFileEvents table and discovered archiving activity on the target device.
+Searched the DeviceFileEvents table and discovered archiving activity on the target device (i.e., employee-data-20251002004431.zip was created at 12:44:40.196 AM).

 **Query used to locate events:**